Meet the Children’s Advocacy Team

 Jessica Gealy, Advocacy Program Coordinator

-Jessica Gealy joined the CAC in 2021, bringing over 11 years of social service experience and three years of focused victim advocacy.
+Jessica joined the CAC in 2021, bringing over 11 years of social service experience and three years of focused victim advocacy.
 Her background includes direct service advocacy for adult sexual assault survivors, crisis intervention, and case management.
 Jessica is skilled in trauma-informed care and has a deep understanding of how trauma affects the body.
 She also provides education to law enforcement on the impacts of sexual assault and offers court advocacy to support survivors.
 Jessica is dedicated to helping clients navigate the pain and confusion of trauma with empathy and expertise.

 “Our lives begin to end the day we become silent about things that matter.” — Martin Luther King